First French War of Religion (1562–1563): Paris under the Triumvirate

 On 1 April in Paris, the sailors who disembarked weapons at the porte (gate) Saint-Antoine made an attempt to assassinate the Protestant preacher Jean Malot.
-They identified the wrong man, and killed a merchant and several nearby women.
-On 4 April Montmorency helped inflame the sentiment of the Parisian Catholics by demonstrating the approval of grandees for their actions.
+They identified the wrong man and killed a merchant and several nearby women.
+On 4 April, Montmorency helped inflame the sentiment of the Parisian Catholics by demonstrating the approval of grandees for their actions.
 He oversaw the destruction of two Protestant temples in the city on 5 April.
-Accompanied by soldiers and gentleman he tore down a preaching hall known as 'Jerusalem' in the faubourg (suburb) Saint-Jacques, before proceeding to repeat the operation in Popincourt.
+Accompanied by soldiers and gentlemen, he tore down a preaching hall known as "Jerusalem" in the faubourg (suburb) Saint-Jacques, before proceeding to repeat the operation in Popincourt.
 Arms were seized and distributed to his soldiers.
-House to house searchers were made to look for Protestant preachers.
+House to house searches were made to look for Protestant preachers.
 One was arrested while another escaped, a Protestant parlementaire was also arrested.
-The crowd of Parisians was keen to join in the destruction, and rushed forward to tear down what was left of the temple at Popincourt, dragging it to the place de Grève where they cast it into a large bonfire to cries of 'god has not forgotten the people of Paris'.
+The crowd of Parisians was keen to join in the destruction, and rushed forward to tear down what was left of the temple at Popincourt, dragging it to the place de Grève where they cast it into a large bonfire to cries of "god has not forgotten the people of Paris".
 Being cast into bonfires would also be the fate of much of the Protestant literature of Paris, with the works of Calvin and de Bèze torched in great pyres in the place Maubert.

 In the wake of their participation in the destruction of the Protestant temples, the Catholics of Paris formed a new militia.